michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0121.md

 ### Definition
 - n: a science that deals with the history of the earth as recorded in rocks
 ### Family
-geology: geologic, geological, geologies, geologist+;geological: geologically;geologist: geologists
+- geology: geologic, geological, geologies, geologist+
+- geological: geologically
+- geologist: geologists
 ### Examples
 - It is geology, ecology, meteorology, economics, and many other disciplines rolled into one.
 - He graduated from the University of Oregon, where he played football and earned a degree in geology.